-For the best holographic sight for the money, you can invest with Trijicon RMR 6.5 MOA Adjustable LED Red Dot Sight.
+For the top holographic sight for the money, you can invest with Trijicon RMR 6.5 MOA Adjustable LED Red Dot Sight.
 This sight is available in different styles and can be yours for less than a thousand grand (click here for the price).

 The Trijicon RMR 6.5 MOA Adjustable LED Red Dot Sight features a 6.5 MOA LED with different brightness settings.
 If you don’t want to keep on changing settings, you can just set it to automatic mode.